adam100150/virtual-art-gallery/README.md

 * Employees can also search for customers by name
 * Employees can view all orders made by a costumer
 * Employees can ship orders

-## To Be Added
-Using Regular Expressions to verify emails and addresses and a user interface